Can You Get in Trouble for Taking Adderall Without a Valid Prescription?

 As you can see, it’s best to think twice before giving someone Adderall or using it without a prescription.
 Only a licensed primary care physician, psychiatrist, or neurologist can prescribe Adderall to someone.
 Not you.

-If you are facing drug crime charges for illegally selling Adderall, give our firm a call at (407) 420-4647 to learn about your options.
+If you are facing charges for illegally selling Adderall, give our experienced drug crime defense attorney a call at (407) 420-4647 to learn about your options.